vasi/block_access_records/README.txt

 It currently works with all the visibility conditions in Drupal core: path, language, user role, and node type.
 It's also extensible, so you can add plugins that handler other types of conditions.

 Caveats:
 * If you have custom conditions, you'll have to extend this module.
+This module does at least ensure that you don't add conditions that aren't supported.
-* Entity or block access hooks are not invoked.
+* Entity or block access hooks are only invoked on blocks whose conditions seem to pass, since we don't want to load other blocks.
+There's a new hook_block_visibility_alter() so you can add blocks whose conditions failed.
 * This is not well tested, so beware of bugs.

 There is a core issue about the slowness of core's block visibility checking: https://www.drupal.org/node/2479459 .
 I'm not sure the solutions there are ideal, because blocks may vary by path, which changes all the time.
 So this is my attempt at a better solution.